 This example shows how to edit requirements, link requirements to their implementation in a model, and verify their functionality in the context of a UAV application.
 The components of the model and requirements include guidance and control of a UAV implemented by the UAV Package Delivery example.

-The UAV Package Delivery example shows how to simulate a small multicopter scenario that takes off, flies, and lands at a different location in a city environment.
-The example uses incremental design iterations to build up the simulation complexity.
-In this example, representative test requirements are linked to sections of the UAV Package Delivery model and validated through a test suite.
+The UAV Package Delivery example shows through incremental design iterations how to implement a small multicopter simulation to takeoff, fly, and land at a different location in a city environment.
+In this example we go through the process of editing a small but representative requirement set, linking these requirements to sections in the model that implment these requirements, and finally validate these through a test suite.

 Requirements are separated into Guidance and Control sections.
 These requirements map directly to sections in the multirotor model of the UAV Package Delivery example.
 Look through the list of requirements, and click items to see and edit details on the right.